 - Plan a stroll.
 Strollers are the ultimate multi-taskers.
 The perfect travel stroller not only shuttles a tired traveller, but it can be used as a seat in a restaurant or a luggage carrier in the airport.

 - Safety first.
 Pack a small first-aid kit and keep it with you at all times.
-Include the basics: Band-Aids, antiseptic, wipes, fever reducer, Benadryl, thermometer.
+Include the basics: Band-Aids, antiseptic, wipes, fever reducer, Benadryl, and thermometer.

 - Write it.
 Present your child with a journal or a scrapbook before the trip and encourage keeping a daily record and collecting keepsakes like ticket stubs and menus.